 Producers are permitted to raise additional finance to produce their films.
-We encourage applicants to approach industry facilities and negotiate deals, as well as crowd funding, distribution and other sources of funds to finance their project.
+We encourage applicants to approach industry facilities and negotiate deals, as well as crowd funding, distribution, and other sources of funds to finance their project.
 Please seek approval before committing to crediting requirements.

 Eligibility in this case covers people with sensory or physical impairments (including deaf people), hidden impairments, intellectual impairments, learning difficulties or mental health conditions, who face barriers accessing opportunities in the screen industry.

-The Applicant may be an individual or a production company and must be a NSW permanent resident or NSW based company.
+- The Applicant may be an individual or a production company and must be a NSW permanent resident or NSW based company.

-The project should be production ready at the time of application and be capable of being delivered no later than by March 2018.
+- The project should be production ready at the time of application and be capable of being delivered no later than Monday 21st March 2022.

-A different set of key creatives may apply on non-linear projects, digital media or animation.
+- A different set of key creatives may apply on non-linear projects, digital media or animation.

-Projects can be drama, factual, animation or experimental and must be:
+Projects can be drama, factual, animation or experimental.

 For general applications, the proposal must be fully developed and ready to shoot on/or close to the application closing date;

-For post-production applications, applications must be at the fine-cut or rough-cut stage with the latest footage having been shot within one year of the application closing date;
+For post-production applications, applications must be at the fine-cut or rough-cut stage with the latest footage having been shot within one year of the application closing date and be short format;

 The following project formats are NOT eligible: